lauracion/lacion/content/post/2019-07-14-my-first-user.md

 After lunch, I finished working on my issue and [Hannah](https://twitter.com/hfcfrick) helped me make sure I was pushing my work without messing anything up.
 Surely enough, a bit after that, Hadley merged my contribution and I got my gong.
 It was my first time having the feeling many others feel when doing this: I could keep going for another issue and this could easily become a new hobby.
 Gosh, why don't days have 48 hours?

 * *I wish there were more of these R-related dev days.
-Developping events that are friendly, diverse, and safe to advance not only the tidyverse.
+Developing events that are friendly, diverse, and safe to advance not only the tidyverse.
 I see no downsides.
 Kuddos to the organizers.*

 I even had time to work further on getting my laptop ready for the next day (or so I believed) and having convos with new and old friends after my first contribution.
 More than anything, it felt great to contribute.